 The Trust is an unincorporated open-ended real estate investment trust governed by the laws of the Province of Ontario.
 The currently outstanding Units are listed and posted for trading on the TSX Venture Exchange (the "TSXV") under the trading symbol "PAR.UN".
 On January 17, 2012, the last trading day prior to the announcement of the Offering, the closing price of the Units on the TSXV was \$1.95.
-On January 23, 2012, the closing price of the Units on the TSXV was \$1.95.
+The TSXV has conditionally approved the listing of the Units issuable pursuant to the Offering on the TSXV subject to the Trust fulfilling all of the listing requirements of the TSXV within 15 days of the closing of the Offering.